hyperledger-archives/education/LFS171x/fabric-material/tuna-app/README.md

 chmod a+x startFabric.sh

-This application is based on (https://github.com/hyperledger/fabric-samples).
-Big thanks to the Hyperledger Team and their [Maintainers](http://hyperledger-fabric.readthedocs.io/en/latest/MAINTAINERS.html).
+This code is based on code written by the Hyperledger Fabric community.
+Source code can be found here: (https://github.com/hyperledger/fabric-samples).